-The BenQ HT2050A comes with a lamp life of 10,000 hours in ECO mode and offers full HD resolution at 3D glasses ready 720p to eliminate crosstalk.
+The BenQ HT2050A comes with a lamp life of 10,000 hours in ECO mode and offers full HD resolution at 3D glasses ready at 720p to eliminate crosstalk.

-This projector has brightness up to 2000 ANSI lumens and 13000:1 native contrast ratio plus 15% wide color gamut for the sharpest images onscreen.
-You can plug in your Blu-ray player or gaming console into its HDMI input ports and enjoy 1080p video quality without any lag.
+This projector has brightness up to 2000 ANSI lumens and a 13000:1 native contrast ratio plus 15% wide color gamut for the sharpest images onscreen.
+You can plug your Blu-ray player or gaming console into its HDMI input ports and enjoy 1080p video quality without any lag.
 Unlike other models from BenQ, this model does not come with noise reduction features.
 You’ll be able to find it for $1000 less than the Sony VPLHW45ES as well.

 The Epson TW4050 doesn’t have quite as many features as other models we’ve listed here but is still a decent choice for home theater enthusiasts who don’t want to spend too much money on their new 4K projector yet want a brand name they know they can trust.
 It’s priced around $2000 which makes it a fair deal when compared to other brands of projectors with similar specifications.